nicola144/ML_learning_resources/README.md

 Hello World!

 Here I will put pdf files, cheat sheets, anything I have found to be interesting and useful for anyone who wants to start learning about Machine Learning, which is a huge topic and one may get lost into the overwhelming amount of information on the internet.
 I like getting the basics right so you will find a lot of linear algebra and probability revision (I have not found a resource that satisfies me for calculus, not that many really interesting things would be needed anyway).
+I plan to include both very academic/mathsy resources, but also more practical/applied/coder friendly ones.
 I will be updating this fairly frequently especially at the beginning.
 Feel free to make me suggestions.
 Hopefully you will find some things useful,